luisoneves/luisoneves/README.md

 <summary><strong>🇺🇸 English</strong></summary>
 <br>

 Full-stack developer.
 I design, build, and maintain custom websites, services, and systems for local businesses in Brazil's Vale do Paraíba region, from frontend to deployment.
-CS student, using AI as part of my development workflow.
+ADS student, using AI as part of my development workflow.

 </details>